ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/fetching-data/dataloader.md

 When you have large objects with many fields, you might want to project only a subset of the fields with a DataLoader.
 This can be achieved with stateful DataLoader.
 Source generated DataLoader are stateful by default.
 For class DataLoader you have to inherit from `StatefulBatchDataLoader<TKey, TValue>`, `StatefulGroupedDataLoader<TKey, TValue>` or `StatefulCacheDataLoader<TKey, TValue>`.

-With a stateful DateLoader you can pass on a selection to the DataLoader which is translated into a expression (`LambdaExpression<Func<TValue, TProjection>>`).
-Within your DataLoader inject the `ISelectorBuilder` and apply it to your `IQueryable<T>`.
+With a stateful DateLoader you can pass on a selection to the DataLoader which is translated into an expression (`LambdaExpression<Func<TValue, TProjection>>`).
+Within your DataLoader, inject the `ISelectorBuilder` and apply it to your `IQueryable<T>`.

 ```csharp